Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - **Auto banking:** X-Touch fader banks follow selected track (off by default).
   - Press `FADER BANK LEFT + RIGHT` simultaneously to manually sync bank position from X-Touch to Live.
   - Press `CHANNEL LEFT + RIGHT` simultaneously to manually sync bank position from Live (selected track) to X-Touch.
+- **Parameter flip:** When set to 'Keep', parameters displayed in scribble strips stay the same when faders and encoders are flipped.

 ### Night Mode
 - Press all four `MODIFY` buttons (`SHIFT`, `OPTION`, `CONTROL` and `ALT`) simultaneously to toggle Night Mode (or activate in settings menu).